syncfusion-content/blazor-docs/blazor/diagram/connectors/interactions.md

 The Flip command is used to flip the chosen object is mirrored across  in either the horizontal, vertical, or both directions on the diagram page..

 ###  FlipDirection:
-The flipdirection is used to mirror across Horizontal,Vertical and Both direction.
+The flipdirection is used to flip the node or connector so that it is mirrored across in either horizontal, vertical, or both directions.

 | FlipDirection | Description |
 | -------- | -------- |